ATTENTION!

 This post first appeared in the web site in 2011.
 Parking and launching fees at Cornet Bay have since gone up a little.

-Camping, traveling, vacation rentals, condo's, resorts, on a budget, is it even possible?
 Yes it is.
-Inexpensive (cheap) vacations are possible if you go by boat or yacht as some say.
+Inexpensive (cheap) vacations are possible if you, "go by boat" or yacht as some say.
 The trick is to already own the yacht and then camp on it at all the great places.
-Think of it like going to RV parks only without the garish over the top land schooners parked on the best reserved spots.
+Think of it like going to RV parks only without the garish over the top land schooners parked in the best spots.

-Okay, no more promos for boat camping.
-Assuming you are a newbie to the San Juan Island boating group, you may be wanting to know why you should start at Deception Pass State Park if you are headed for the islands.
-Simple, the park has the best all weather, all tide launching ramps and long term parking lot.
+The Simple answer is, the park has the best all weather, all tide launching ramp and long term parking lot.
 Plus, Deception Pass is one of the places to see that you should not miss, and the Cornet Bay dock is a wonderful place to hangout overnight, or for a few days or longer.

 Map of San Juan Islands showing rosario strait, Anacortes, Friday Harbor, James Island, Deceptiopn Pass